Harel Insurance Investments & Financial Services Ltd. Has $1.80 Million Stock Holdings in Netflix, Inc. (NASDAQ:NFLX)

-Harel Insurance Investments & Financial Services Ltd. trimmed its holdings in Netflix, Inc. (NASDAQ:NFLX – Free Report) by 37.9% during the third quarter, according to its most recent 13F filing with the Securities and Exchange Commission (SEC).
+Harel Insurance Investments & Financial Services Ltd. reduced its position in shares of Netflix, Inc. (NASDAQ:NFLX – Free Report) by 37.9% during the third quarter, according to the company in its most recent 13F filing with the SEC.
 The firm owned 4,773 shares of the Internet television network’s stock after selling 2,907 shares during the quarter.
-Harel Insurance Investments & Financial Services Ltd.’s holdings in Netflix were worth $1,797,000 as of its most recent filing with the Securities and Exchange Commission (SEC).
+Harel Insurance Investments & Financial Services Ltd.’s holdings in Netflix were worth $1,797,000 at the end of the most recent quarter.

 Analyst Upgrades and Downgrades

 NFLX has been the topic of a number of recent research reports.
-BMO Capital Markets initiated coverage on Netflix in a report on Tuesday.
-They issued an “outperform” rating and a $566.00 target price on the stock.
-JPMorgan Chase & Co. raised their target price on Netflix from $455.00 to $480.00 and gave the company an “overweight” rating in a report on Thursday, October 19th.
-Truist Financial upgraded Netflix from a “hold” rating to a “buy” rating and raised their target price for the company from $430.00 to $465.00 in a report on Thursday, October 19th.
-Wells Fargo & Company decreased their price target on Netflix from $500.00 to $460.00 and set an “overweight” rating for the company in a research report on Monday, October 16th.
-Finally, StockNews.com raised Netflix from a “hold” rating to a “buy” rating in a research report on Thursday, October 19th.
-One investment analyst has rated the stock with a sell rating, twelve have assigned a hold rating and twenty-three have assigned a buy rating to the stock.
-According to MarketBeat.com, the company currently has an average rating of “Moderate Buy” and an average target price of $463.88.
+TD Cowen dropped their target price on Netflix from $515.00 to $500.00 and set an “outperform” rating on the stock in a report on Wednesday, October 11th.
+Citigroup downgraded Netflix from a “buy” rating to a “neutral” rating and set a $500.00 price target for the company. in a research report on Tuesday.
+The Goldman Sachs Group increased their price target on Netflix from $400.00 to $500.00 and gave the company a “neutral” rating in a research report on Tuesday.
+JPMorgan Chase & Co. increased their price target on Netflix from $455.00 to $480.00 and gave the company an “overweight” rating in a research report on Thursday, October 19th.
+Finally, Needham & Company LLC reaffirmed a “hold” rating on shares of Netflix in a research report on Monday, October 9th.
+One research analyst has rated the stock with a sell rating, twelve have issued a hold rating and twenty-three have issued a buy rating to the company’s stock.
+Based on data from MarketBeat, the company currently has an average rating of “Moderate Buy” and a consensus target price of $463.88.

 Netflix Price Performance